deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 .. warning::

-    The logic of DFF implies that the `Context` object must be trivially convertible to JSON.
+    The logic of DFF implies that the `Context` object must be trivially serializable to JSON.
 This puts certain limits on the kind of objects that you can store inside the `Context`.

 Since DFF extensively leverages pydantic, you can resort to the validation tools of this feature-rich library.
 For instance, given that each processing routine is a callback, you can use tools like pydantic's `validate_call` to ensure that the returned values match the function signature.
-Error handling logic can also be incorporated into the callbacks.
+Error handling logic can also be incorporated into these callbacks.

 Generating a bot Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~